 Things To Do in Ye

 Ye (pronounced Yay) is located about half way between Mawlamyine and Dawei.
-Ye is a small river town in the Mon state and due to fighting in the area only recently opened to tourists towards the end of 2013, so it is reasonably untouched by tourism and definitely off the beaten path.
+Ye is a small riverside town in the Mon state, and due to fighting in the area, was closed to tourists until the end of 2013.
+It is relatively untouched by tourism, and definitely off the beaten path.

 The town is walkable but some of the attractions you might want to see are only accessible by motorbike, tuk tuk or car.
 You can hire a motorbike in town and it would be a great way to explore the region.
 We looked at hiring one from our guesthouse but decided on a tuk tuk as it was raining and I wasn’t quite comfortable riding in the rain.